By Lisa Robins, Global Head, Transaction Banking

 The country is developing a national trade platform that will allow buyers, sellers, logistics companies and banks to participate in transactions.
 This should remove paper from the payments system and make processing safer, sounder and faster.

 Singapore is not alone; several countries in the Asia-Pacific region are pursuing similar strategies.
-India, for example, is investing USD31 billion in its Smart City Mission – expected to benefit 100 million Indian citizens.
+India, for example, is investing USD31 billion in its Smart City Mission – expected to benefit 100 million Indian citizens7.
 Other countries embracing smart city initiatives include China, South Korea and Indonesia – according to the United Nations Economic and Social Commission for Asia and the Pacific.

 The labs are a collaboration space for clients, fintechs and other partners to gather and solve business problems – in line with the broader emerging collaborative environment.